 Supervised participation in scheduled productions of the dance department, in cast or crew.
 A laboratory course for the resident and touring company of the college, including instruction on the how to of a full-scale theatrical production for public performance.

 H P 44 BEGINNING YOGA

-Three hours laboratory.
+May be taken six times for credit.

 Introduction to the discipline of yoga.
 Emphasis on the practice and demonstration of the beginning postures and the usage of yoga for stress management and exercise.

 H P 44A INTERMEDIATE YOGA 1 Unit

-Three hours laboratory.
+May be taken six times for credit.

 Intermediate yoga training, skills and techniques; independent, group, and personalized training; individual yoga and group interaction yoga.

 H P 44B THERAPEUTIC YOGA 1 Unit

-Three hours laboratory.
+May be taken six times for credit.

 Designed for those with specific ailments and limitations, or struggling with the aging process.
 Slow and gentle introductory yoga training, skills, and techniques with the goal of restoration and revitalization.
 Independent, group and personalized training will be offered.

-H P 46 MOUNTAIN BIKING
+1 Unit

+HP 44H FUNDAMENTALS OF HATHA YOGA 4 Units

-Four hours laboratory.
+Four hours lecture.